diglos/userpatches/README.md

 # Images

-Currently, there is only one image available (Odroid C2 device):
+Currently, there is only one image available (NanoPC-T4O):

 http://ethraspbian.com/downloads/image_2017-06-13-EthArmbian-parity-1.6.8-img.zip